Estimation of partial rankings from sparse, noisy comparisons: Methods

+By minimizing Eq.~\eqref{eq:pr_dl}, we can determine the optimal ranks $\bm{\hat r}$ and the corresponding optimal strengths $\bm{\hat \sigma}=\{\hat\sigma_{\hat r_i}\}_{i=1}^{N}$ that best fit the observed data.
+It is important to emphasize that, although this work focuses primarily on MAP estimates of the strengths and rankings, Eq.~\eqref{eq:pr_dl} defines a well-posed (negative) log-posterior distribution.
+This posterior can be explored using sampling techniques such as Markov Chain Monte Carlo (MCMC), enabling estimation of the full posterior distribution and associated uncertainty quantification rather than relying solely on point estimates.

-We can see that the first term in Eq.~\ref{eq:pr_dl} is a constant independent of the underlying node ranking and the second and third terms in Eq.~\ref{eq:pr_dl} will tend to penalise having a large number of rankings as they will increase $\mathcal{L}(\bm{r}, \bm{\sigma})$.
-The final two terms are harder to interpret, as they will depend on the particular realisation of the matches.
-However, empirically, we observe that the fourth term will also penalise having a large number of rankings, while the last term will tend to favour them.
+We can see that the first term in Eq.~\eqref{eq:pr_dl} is a constant independent of the underlying node ranking.
+The second and third terms synergistically penalize having a large number of rankings as they will increase $\mathcal{L}(\bm{r}, \bm{\sigma})$.
+Indeed, it is easy to prove that the sum of these two terms

+has a global minimum when $R = 1$, see Appendix~\ref{appendix:objective_contributions}.
+The final two terms are harder to interpret, as they will depend on the particular realization of the matches.
+However, empirically, we observe that the fourth term will also penalize having a large number of rankings, while the last term will tend to favor them.

 An advantage of working with a Bayesian framework is that it provides us with a principled way to compare results obtained by different models.
 Suppose we have two different ranking models, which we call $\mathcal{H}_1$ and $\mathcal{H}_2$, that correspond to two different hypotheses for the generating mechanism that produced some observed network of outcomes $\bm{W}$.
-Let $\bm{r}_1$ and $\bm{r}_2$ be the corresponding most likely rankings obtained by maximising their respective posterior distributions.
+Let $\bm{r}_1$ and $\bm{r}_2$ be the corresponding most likely rankings obtained by maximizing their respective posterior distributions.
 A principled approach to decide which of the two rankings/model combinations better represents the data is to compute the posterior odds ratio~\cite{jaynes2003probability}

-where a ratio above (below) $1$ indicates that we should favour model $\mathcal{H}_1$ ($\mathcal{H}_2$) based on posterior probability.
+where a ratio above (below) $1$ indicates that we should favor model $\mathcal{H}_1$ ($\mathcal{H}_2$) based on posterior probability.
 If we assume that the two models are a priori equally likely ahead of observing any data so that $P(\mathcal{H}_1) = P(\mathcal{H}_2)$, we have that the posterior odds ratio can be written as

-By taking the logarithm of Eq.~\ref{eq:POR}, we can rewrite the posterior odds ratio as
+By taking the logarithm of Eq.~\eqref{eq:POR}, we can rewrite the posterior odds ratio as